 Dr. Franz is but one of many famous mental health pioneers to work or train at Saint Elizabeths, including E.G. Boring, Margaret Ives, Carl Jung, Karl S. Lashley, Hans Strupp, Harry Stack Sullivan, and Alexander Wolfe.
-We are proud to note that a number of former Chief Executive Officers of the hospital are psychologists who graduated from our training program, as are many of the current faculty members.
+We are proud to note that a number of former Chief Executive Officers of the hospital are psychologists who graduated from our training program, as are many of the current faculty members and the current Chief Clinical Officer.

 Today, psychologists in Saint Elizabeths Hospital continue to make significant contributions to patients' growth and recovery from mental disorders.
-Psychology's leadership and contributions in diverse areas such as risk management, individual and group therapy, and co-occurring disorders are helping patients develop new ways of thinking, behaving and mastering life's challenges facilitating their successful return to the community, and enhancing the quality of their lives.
+Psychology's leadership and contributions in diverse areas such as risk management, cognitive behavioral therapy and co-occurring disorders are helping patients develop new ways of thinking, behaving and mastering life's challenges facilitating their successful return to the community, and enhancing the quality of their lives.